enercoop/pretender-plus/README.md

 ## Pretender Plus

-`pretender-plus` is a friendly fork of Pretender, with a handful of extra features.
+`pretender-plus` is a friendly fork of Pretender, with a handful of extra features:

 If you don't need those features, the original `pretender` gem is perfectly fine.
 Otherwise, `pretender-plus` is a drop-in replacement for pretender.